Interplay of magnetic order and ferroelasticity in the spin-orbit coupled antiferromagnet K$_2$ReCl$_6$: Results and discussion

 \subsection{Macroscopic measurements across the three structural and magnetic transitions}

-Figure~\ref{fig:chi}a displays the magnetic susceptibility $\chi $ obtained in a magnetic field $\mu_0 H=0.1\,$T applied along the [1\,1\,1]$_c$ direction of the \krc .
+Figure~\ref{fig:chi}(a) displays the magnetic susceptibility $\chi $ obtained in a magnetic field $\mu_0 H=0.1\,$T applied along the [1\,1\,1]$_c$ direction of the \krc .
 The abrupt, but weak, decrease below $T_{\rm N} \simeq 12\,$K signals AFM order with magnetic moments possessing only a small component parallel to the magnetic field direction.
 This agrees with neutron results of the zero-field (ZF) magnetic structure revealing that the ordered moments are aligned within cubic (1\,0\,0)$_c$ planes~\cite{Smith1966,Minkiewicz1968}.
-It is important, however, that upon cooling \krc\ undergoes a sequence of 3 structural phase transitions at $\simeq 111\,$K, $103\,$K, and $77\,$K, see Fig.~\ref{fig:cp}a, which have been studied in detail~\cite{Busey1962,Busey1962a,OLeary1970, Armstrong1980}.
-The low-temperature structure is monoclinic, but may appear as pseudo-cubic due to different structural domains, as will be further discussed below.
+It is important, however, that upon cooling \krc\ undergoes a sequence of three structural phase transitions at $\simeq 111\,$K, $103\,$K, and $77\,$K, see Fig.~\ref{fig:cp}(a)~\cite{Busey1962,Busey1962a,OLeary1970, Armstrong1980}, but the microscopic character and the symmetry of the distortions remain unknown.
+The low-temperature structure is monoclinic, see below, but may appear as pseudo-cubic due to different structural domains, as will be further discussed below.
 In the paramagnetic phase, the inverse susceptibility is well described by a Curie-Weiss behavior: